-The following sections describe our findings and recommendations for the CCTC as of June 2022.
+The following sections describe our findings and recommendations for the RCTC as of June 2022.
 This report is designed to encourage the team to discuss potential opportunities for improvement in accordance with Best Practice Standards.
-NPC encourages teams to review this report together, discuss observations, and identify opportunities for improvement.
+NPC encourages teams to review this report together, discuss the recommendations, and identify opportunities for improvement.

-Overview of Chittenden County Treatment Court
+Overview of the Rutland County Treatment Court